 Non-relational data

 MongoDB is a document oriented and open source database platform which is capable of working with non-relational data.
-This is also called as no SQL database program.
+This database server is also called as no SQL database program.

-Any database program which works with SQL requires its tables to be relational.
+Any database program which works with SQL requires its tables to store nested data and be relational.
 For instance, the data gathered by your business is basically a record of your organization details.
 When these data is loaded in SQL, it segregates the data into different tables which consists of employee, manager, department, jobs respectively.
 Consolidation of all these tables into one is termed as “Collections” in MongoDB.

 The structuring single collection of data in SQL is done vertically where one table consists of all the employee details and the others consist of manager details, job type, departments respectively.
 This is where No SQL database program is different from SQL database program.